NehaK275/Linux_Assignment/README.md

 ### 37.What are the package managers used in Linux?
 Package manager is a tool that allow users to install, remove, upgrade, configure and manage software package on an operating system.

+In Linux, we have two types of package manager.
+`Low level package manager` They are only responsible for installing the application and not the dependencies. e.g. dpkg,rpm

+`High level package manager` They resolve the dependencies & meta data searching. e.g.apt

 ### 38.What does the number represent after the file permissions?
-The number we mentioned is the number of hard links to a file.
-It always at least 1 (itself).
+It denotes the number of files contained in that particular directory.

 ### 39.What is the difference between apt and apt-get?
-Apt is a command line utility for installing, updating, and removing deb package.
+`Apt` is a command line utility for installing, updating, and removing deb package.

-Apt-get is a cli package manager tool i.e., widely used on Debian based system.
+`Apt-get` is a cli package manager tool i.e., widely used on Debian based system.
 It allows us to install, update and remove package.

 ### 40.How can I give access to someone to my AWS instance?
 Add a new user to the EC2 Linux instance